jiM3op/nextQuizzAPI/README.md

 API to use for my NextJS-Quiz App
 - Windows Authentication for onPrem usage
-- issues JWT Tokens to clients
+- issues Cookies to clients
-- simple endpoints for fetching questions
+- simple endpoints for fetching questions needs to be addes

 Cleanup needs to be done... this is work in progress.